szabadkai/quietQuadrantv2/docs/transmissions.md

 -   "Viper-1, fun fact: the void doesn't care about your feelings.
 Neither do the hostiles.
 Stay frosty."
 -   "HQ here.
 Your kill count is impressive.
 Your damage taken is... less impressive.
 Work on that."
 -   "Command to Viper-1.
 Every enemy you kill is one less enemy.
 Math checks out.
 Keep mathing."
+-   "Viper-1, Command suggests you 'visualize success.'
+If that fails, 'visualize not being a debris field.'"
+-   "HQ here.
+Your mission success probability is currently at 'Who knows?' and dropping."
+-   "Command to Viper-1.
+We have a new intern.
+They’re taking bets on which piece of your ship comes back first."
+-   "Viper-1, remember: Heroism is just the polite word for 'expensive mistake.'
+Stick to the plan."
+-   "HQ here.
+If you find any strange artifacts, do not touch them.
+Put them in the cargo hold.
+Then touch them when we're safe."
+-   "Command to Viper-1.
+The Void is big.
+You are small.
+This has been a lesson in perspective."
 -   "Viper-1, the brass says 'good luck.'
 I say 'good aim.'
 One of those is actually useful."
 -   "HQ here.
 If this mission goes sideways, your callsign will be reassigned.
 No pressure."
 -   "Command to Viper-1.
 You're fighting ancient alien war machines.
 They're fighting one human in a tin can.
 Somehow, you're winning."